PV01-org/delivery-versus-payment/README.md

 There are many unbounded loops in this contract, by design.
 There is no limit on the number of flows in a settlement, nor on how many settlements can be batch processed (for functions that receive an array of settlementIds).
 The current chain's block gas limit acts as a cap.
 In every case it is the caller's responsibility to ensure that the gas requirement can be met.

 ### Griefing
-It is acknowledged that bad actors could be annoying by creating flows with fake tokens, or flows with tokens that would intentionally revert when the settlement is executed, and so making a settlment impossible to process.
+It is acknowledged that bad actors could be annoying by creating flows with fake tokens, or flows with tokens that would intentionally revert when the settlement is executed, and so making a settlement impossible to process.
 These bad actors could potentially trick other parties into locking ETH into a settlement that could never be processed.
 There is no financial loss (gas fees excepted) because when other parties discover the ruse, they can withdraw their approval and withdraw their ETH.

 ## Sequence Diagram
 Sequence diagram for a happy path process though a settlement with auto-settle enabled.